Saveliy113/slider-1/Readme.md

 To adjust slider for your purposes simply change background colors and images.

 > Pay attention that backgrounds and images are in reverse order.
-Last backround corresponds to the first image and so on.
+Last background corresponds to the first image and so on.